D1x2k/D1x2k-Tool/README.md

 ## English Version

 > ⚠️ **ATTENTION:** Antivirus software and Windows Defender may flag this utility due to its interaction with the system registry and services.
 This is a false positive flag.
-If necessary, add the file to your antivirus exclusions list.
+If necessary, add the file to your antivirus exclusions list or download D1x2k_Tool.bat (Run as administrator).

 **[D1x2k Tool]** is a lightweight, fully automated console utility designed for quick configuration and deployment of Windows and Microsoft Office licensing solutions within a local corporate network.